 Harlequin Great Danes can also come with a solid white coat and black hairs mixed into the coat.
-This gives them a salt and pepper look, but is the less popular.
+This gives them a salt and pepper look, but is less popular.

 A merle great Dane will have a gray base coat with black spots in a merle pattern.
 Merle puppies are easily recognized because their coat will be gray, not white like a harlequin.
 A white Dane with patches of merle is not an official color, but it is commonly called a merlequin.